ietf-wg-acme/acme/draft-ietf-acme-acme.md

 JWS objects sent in ACME requests MUST meet the following additional criteria:

 * The JWS MUST be in the  Flattened JSON Serialization {{!RFC7515}}
-* The JWS MUST NOT have the value "none" in its "alg" field
 * The JWS MUST NOT have multiple signatures
 * The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used
 * The JWS Unprotected Header {{!RFC7515}} MUST NOT be used
-* The JWS MUST NOT have a Message Authentication Code (MAC)-based algorithm in its "alg" field
 * The JWS Payload MUST NOT be detached
 * The JWS Protected Header MUST include the following fields:
   * "alg" (Algorithm)
-  * "jwk" (JSON Web Key, for all requests not signed using an existing account, e.g., newAccount)
-  * "kid" (Key ID, for all requests signed using an existing account)
+    * This field MUST NOT contain "none" or a Message Authentication Code (MAC)-based algorithm
   * "nonce" (defined in {{replay-protection}} below)
   * "url" (defined in {{request-url-integrity}} below)
+  * Either "jwk" (JSON Web Key) or "kid" (Key ID) as specified below

 The "jwk" and "kid" fields are mutually exclusive.
 Servers MUST reject requests that contain both.